 The Library offers its employees a deferred compensation plan created in accordance with IRC Section 457.
 The plan, available to all permanent employees who contribute to the plan, permits employees to defer a portion of their salary until future years.
-The compensation so deferred is not available to employees until termination, retirement, death, unforeseen emergency, or until the employee attains age 55.
-For the year ended June 30, 2016, the compensation deferred by employees was \$260 and the amount contributed by the Library was \$20,000.
+The compensation so deferred is not available to employees until termination, retirement, death, unforeseen emergency or until the employee attains age 55.
+The compensation deferred by employees for the year ended June 30, 2017 was \$170 and the amount contributed by the Library was \$20,000.

-Note 11-Other postemployment benefits (OPEB)
+Note 11-Other Postemployment Benefits (OPEB)